Anker Heegaard: Career

 Anker Hegaard became the sole owner of the iron foundry in 1847.
 The company had by then also moved into the market for industrial and agricultural machines.
 It gradually developed into one of the largest of its kind in the country, In 1857, he acquired Frederick's Works in Frederiksværk inn auction for 188,000 Danish rigsdaler from the government.
 He installed a steam engine and constructed a harbor at the site.
 That same year he also acquired a ceramic manufactory in Blågårdsgade in Copenhagen which specialized in salt-glazed pipes.
 The site was then converted into an iron foundry.
 The company constructed a new head office and storage facilities at Havnegade 37 in 1870.
 A wide selection of its products, from enameled pots and other kitchenware to machines, was featured on the 1872 Nordic Exhibition.

 Organisations

 Heegaard was a co-founder of the Free Trade Society (Frihandelsforeningen) in 1862 but later argued in favour of more protectionist policies.
 He was president of Industriforeningen from 1871 to 1876.
 The organisation was the driving force behind the 1872 Nordic Exhibition in Copenhagen.
 Another important initiative was the opening of the new Technical Society's School in Nørre Voldgade in 1876.
-Ge also served on the board of Arbejderforeningen af 1860, where he worked for the realization of the association's new headquarters which opened in 1986.
+He also served on the board of Arbejderforeningen af 1860, where he worked for the realization of the association's new headquarters which opened in 1986.
 He was a member of the Copenhagen City Council from 1868 to 1885 and a co-founder of Dansk Sparemærkekasse in 1881.